alexandreLamarre/alexandreLamarre/README.md

 ## I'm a soon to be University of Toronto Math & CS BS graduate!

 - 🔭 I’m currently working on an open source computational engine
-- 🌱 I’m currently learning Computational topology, TensorFlow and  C++ at a working level
+- 🌱 I’m currently learning Computational Topology, TensorFlow and C++ at a working level
 - 📫 How to reach me: alex7285@gmail.com
 - ⚡ Fun fact: I like to play piano!